Got a claim from a major flood, storm or natural disaster?

 How are loss of rents, or alternative accomodation costs paid?

-What happens if my rents or alternative accomodation runs out?
+What happens if my rents or alternative accommodation runs out?

 We cannot provide any additional payments above what you are entitled to in your policy.